upbound/docs/content/core-concepts/projects.md

 ---

 <!-- vale gitlab.Substitutions = NO -->
 Control plane projects are source-level representations of your control plane.
 A control plane project is any folder that contains an `upbound.yaml` project file.
-At runtime, the nearest parent folder containing an `upbound.yaml` file determines the current project.
-Create a project with the [up project init]({{< ref
-"reference/cli/command-reference" >}}) command.
+Create a project with the [up project init]({{< ref "reference/cli/command-reference" >}}) command.
 A control plane project houses the definition of your control plane.

 ## The project file